 The Sensory Centre, BL1 4AL

 Bolton Speaking Club is a group of between 10 to 30 people of all ages who meet regularly to practice public speaking.
 What do we do?
 Our aim is to help our members to gain confidence in public speaking, develop their speaking skills and achieve their full speaking potential.
-How do we do it?
-By providing a controlled and mutually supportive environment where members can practice their speeches and develop their skills in a friendly and enjoyable atmosphere.
-This is achieved through a
+How can I make a start?
+Come and join us and see for yourself.
+Don’t worry, you won’t be expected to stand up and speak on your first visit (unless you have a burning desire to do so).
+Just come and see what we

 The Friends Meeting House, 50 Silverwell Street, BL1 1PP